Imperial Schutztruppe for German South West Africa: Formation

 Between October 1888 and July 1889, in the course of a dispute between the Witbooi and the Herero, there had been an expulsion of the German Commissariat and an interruption of German sovereignty in Okahandja.
 The German Colonial Society engaged Hauptmann Curt von François to provide security to the territory.
-In June 1889 he arrived with 21 soldiers, eight staff from the Imperial Army and 13 volunteers, at the British-held enclave of Walvis Bay.
+In June 1889 he arrived with 21 soldiers, eight staff from the Imperial German Army and 13 volunteers, at the British-held enclave of Walvis Bay.
 The formal establishment of the Schutztruppe for German South West Africa was carried out by the Reich Law of 9 June 1895.
-The support of these troops was the responsibility of the respective protectorates (Reich Law on the Income and Expenses of the Protected Areas of 30 March 1892, RGBl p.
+The support of these troops was the responsibility of the respective protectorates (Reich Law on the Income and Expenses of the Protected Areas of 30 March 1892, RGBl. p.
 369).

 Structure

-The Schutztruppe in German Southwest Africa was structured in 12 companies of mounted infantry totalling ca. 2,000 men in July 1914, primarily Germans.
+The Schutztruppe in German South West Africa was structured in 12 companies of mounted infantry totalling ca. 2,000 men in July 1914, primarily Germans.
 The 7th Company, stationed in the northern desert area of the colony, was mounted on imported camels.
 A single unit, called the Baster Company of non-local Africans was raised and deployed.
-Relations between the German administration and the natives in this colony had deteriorated to the point that few local Africans were recruited; however, some Boers enlisted in the Schuztruppe due to their desire to establish an sovereign Afrikaner nation independent from British control.
+Relations between the German administration and the natives in this colony had deteriorated to the point that few local Africans were recruited; however, some Boers enlisted in the Schuztruppe due to their desire to establish a sovereign Afrikaner nation independent from British control.

-The colonial forces for German Southwest Africa consisted of volunteers from the imperial army and navy (including some Austrians), but essentially consisted of members of German regiments.
+The colonial forces for German South West Africa consisted of volunteers from the imperial army and navy (including some Austrians), but essentially consisted of members of German regiments.
 Before their deployment to Africa these troops were prepared for their special tasks and future environment.
 Such a training base was at Karlsruhe.
-Because of the often humid conditions in the upper Rhine valley of the grand-duchy of Baden, the area provided some early acclimatization.
+Because of the often humid conditions in the upper Rhine valley of the Grand Duchy of Baden, the area provided some early acclimatization.

 The structure of the Southwest African forces was as follows:

 German Southwest Africa Command at Windhuk (modern Windhoek) consisted of headquarters, administration and legal (judge advocate), medical corps, surveying and mapping units.